Updates about season 4 of Ray Donovan are trickling through, Enstars rounds up all that is known so far about the next chapter.

-In an interview with The Wrap, Steven Bauer, who plays Ray's (Liev Shcreiber) right hand man, Avi, on Ray Donovan, talked about how he would like to see his character evolve in season 4.
+In a recent interview with The Wrap, Steven Bauer, who plays Ray's (Liev Shcreiber) right hand man, Avi, on the Ray Donovan, talked about how he would like to see his character evolve in season 4.

-When asked specifically what he wished for Avi in the next chapter, he said, "I would love to have a personal life, but if that's not in the cards, that's OK too," he said.
+When asked specifically, what he wished for Avi in the next chapter.
+"I would love to have a personal life, but if that's not in the cards, that's OK too," he said.

 In another interview with The Wrap, Dash Mihok, who plays Bunchy Donovan on the Showtime series, hinted at the possibility of Bunchy working with Ray in the next chapter.

 "Liev had this plot line, that I loved, but I don't know if it's gonna happen.
 He had this idea that it would be amazing if I came and worked for him," he said.
 "I think there would be a lot of humor and hijinks if Bunchy got to work for Ray.
 But I'm sure that if the fatherhood thing continues, there's going to be a whole struggle thing with being a parent and the way you view your children when you've been abused - you're totally confused and conflicted."